Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper demonstrated novel capabilities for the Aqua2 AUV navigating through cluttered spaces.
-A known map was used to plan an efficient trajectory from an initial to a goal pose, through the space, while avoiding all obstacles, and taking into account the kinematic constraints of the vehicle.
-In particular, AUVs as they free float suffer from drifting as it is nearly imposible to stop in place.
+This paper demonstrated novel capabilities for underwater navigation through cluttered spaces.
+The proposed framework was able to plan and successfully execute efficient trajectories, while avoiding obstacles and taking into account the kinematic constraints of the vehicle, in both known and unknown environments.
 Numerous simulations highlighted the abilities of this agile platform to navigate in narrow spaces.
-Experiments at the pool demonstrated the feasibility of the proposed method and highlighted the drifting challenge.
+Experiments at the pool demonstrated the feasibility of the proposed method and highlighted challenge.

-Verifying the robustness of underwater visual\hyp inertial state estimation SVIn~\cite{RahmanICRA2018} and ensuring effectively deployment will enable the exploration of unknown environments where the state estimation will generate partial maps online. \fig{fig:pamir} presents an enclosed environment on the Pamir shipwreck, Barbados, where no prior map exists.
-The AUV was deployed there to performed a single straight line transect.
-Future work will integrate Trajopt with a point cloud generated from SVIn state estimation package to produce partial trajectories.
+The presented results, combined with recent advancements in the robustness of underwater state estimation~\cite{RahmanIROS2019b} and with new advanced gaits for the Aqua2 vehicles~\cite{meger2015learning}, will enable future autonomous exploration of environments not previously accessible to robots, such as shipwrecks and caves.
+For example, \fig{fig:pamir} presents an enclosed environment at the Pamir shipwreck near Barbados, for which no prior map exists.
+In the past, an AUV was deployed there to perform a simple straight line transect.
+Future work will test the proposed approach in deployments to more fully explore such environments.

-A variety of more challenging gaits have been produced for the Aqua2 vehicles~\cite{meger2015learning}.
-Treating them as motion primitives and combining them with Trajopt generated trajectories will enable complex behaviours for the inspection and mapping of underwater structures, including moving inside wrecks and caves.

 \showtotalpagebudget